-In our opinion, the accounting and other records required by the regulations enacted under the Charities Act to be kept by the Association have been properly kept in accordance with those regulations.
+In our opinion, the accounting and other records required by the regulations enacted under the Charities Act to be kept by the Association in respect of The Star Shelter have been properly kept in accordance with those regulations.

-During the financial year, the Association did not conduct any fund-raising appeal as defined in regulation 6 of the Societies Regulations issued under the Societies Act Chapter 311.
+During the financial year, the Association did not conduct any fund-raising appeal in respect of The Star Shelter as defined in regulation 6 of the Societies Regulations issued under the Societies Act Chapter 311.